X-Ray Detection of the Galaxy's Missing Baryons in the Circum-Galactic Medium of L$^*$ Galaxies: Discussion

 \section{Discussion}

-The estimate of the line EWs from highly-ionized oxygen and nitrogen at the redshift of our X-ray halo in its stacked X-ray spectrum, possibly at least partly associated to the moderately-ionized oxygen seen at the LLS redshifts in the FUV spectra of the targets of our sample (Table \ref{apptab:xray-halo}; \cite{Fox13}), allows us to assess the physical state of the hot-CGM in the X-ray halo.
+The estimate of the line EWs from highly-ionized oxygen in the spectrum of the X-ray halo, possibly at least partly associated to the moderately-ionized oxygen seen at the LLS redshifts in the FUV spectra of the targets of our sample (Table \ref{apptab:xray-halo}; \cite{Fox13}), allows us to assess the physical state of the hot-CGM in the X-ray halo.

+{ The \ovii K$\alpha$ and K$\beta$ EW ratios in the stacked X-ray-LLS and FUV-LLS spectra are consistent with each others within their 1$\sigma$ statistical uncertainties, and so are the implied \ovii columns.
+These ratios amount to EW$_{K\alpha}/$EW$_{K\beta} = 2.5 \pm 1.2$ and $1.0 \pm 0.4$, in the stacked X-ray-LLS and FUV-LLS spectra, respectively, and are significantly smaller than the expected optically-thin ratio (i.e. EW$_{K\alpha}/$EW$_{K\beta} = (f_{K\alpha}/f_{K\beta}) \times (\lambda_{K\alpha}/\lambda_{K\beta})^2 \simeq 6.4$, where $f$ are the oscillator strengths of the transition), suggesting a high degree of saturations of the lines and so a relatively large column density and/or small Doppler parameter.
+In the following we derive estimates of the \ovii (and upper limits on the \oviii) column density through the X-ray halo, by also exploiting the constraints on the weighted-average \ovi Doppler parameter and column density.}